Ramón Franco: Civil War

 When the Spanish Civil War broke out in July 1936, Franco was in the United States as the air attaché at the Spanish Embassy in Washington, D.C.
 Upon his return to Spain, in spite of his leftist political past, he joined the Nationalist side, of which his brother Francisco Franco was a main leader.
-He was promoted to teniente coronel (lieutenant colonel) and was named head of the airbase at Majorca in the Balearic Islands.
-His appointment to command at Majorca was "received very badly" by his fellow aviators, who resented that Franco, a Freemason who had been dismissed from the service, had been promoted over officers with war merits.
+He was promoted to teniente coronel (lieutenant colonel) and was named head of the airbase at Mallorca in the Balearic Islands.
+His appointment to command at Mallorca was "received very badly" by his fellow aviators, who resented that Franco, a Freemason who had been dismissed from the service, had been promoted over officers with war merits.

 Death

-Franco was killed in an air accident on 28 October 1938, when his seaplane, a CANT Z.506, crashed off Pollença, near the coast of Majorca, while attempting to bomb Republican-controlled Valencia.
+Franco was killed in an air accident on 28 October 1938, when his seaplane, a CANT Z.506, crashed off Pollença, near the coast of Mallorca, while attempting to bomb Republican-controlled Valencia.
 His body was found floating in the water, and his death led to rumours of conspiracies and sabotage.
 According to his sister, he was murdered by Freemasons who loaded bricks and mortar aboard his plane because he wanted to publish an anti-Masonic book called La burla del grado 33 (The Mockery of the 33rd Grade).
 After the crash, his brother Francisco, who would rule Spain after the Nationalist victory in 1939 until his death in 1975, severed most relations with his brother's widow and daughter.